 The good news with Landscape Photography, as opposed to some of the other photographic genres, is that you don’t need expensive (fast glass) lenses.
 The reason for this is that you are in no hurry to take your photographs, and our camera is firmly attached to the tripod.

 I recommend two lenses in your kit bag.
 Firstly a wide-angle, and by wide-angle you want to get the widest angle your budget can stretch to.
-My go-to lens is a Canon EF 17-40MM F/4L USM.
-There are obviously hundreds of alternative lenses out there, but I am not suggesting you buy this exact lens.
 The effect we are trying to get through is a big expansive feeling to your image.
 You only get this on really wide-angle lenses, and because I am using a full-frame sensor with this lens, I get the maximum from it in terms of that expansive feel.

 Secondly, and this is if you have room in your kit bag, I like to take a telephoto zoom with me.
-Zoom lenses are not the first option on a lot of landscape photographers’ minds when they are selecting their kit for a shoot, but they are actually quite versatile; because you can isolate sections of the scene out, e.g. when taking pictures of water, and secondly because you don’t get the compressed feeling that you get with wide-angle lenses, so gives a different perspective on a scene.
+Zoom lenses are not the first option on a lot of landscape photographers’ minds when they are selecting their kit for a shoot, but they are quite versatile; because you can isolate sections of the scene out.
+For example, when taking pictures of water.
+Additionally, when using a telephoto you don’t get the compressed feeling that you get with wide-angle lenses, so gives a different perspective on a scene.

-The only filters I carry around with me these days are to capture effects in-camera, that you can’t capture post-process.
+The only filters I carry around with me these days are to capture effects in-camera, that you can’t capture during post-processing.
 I carry 3.
-Ok, there are some others out there for e.g. special effects, but you will find these 3 filters in many Landscape photographers’ kit bags.
+Ok, there are some others out there e.g. special effects, but you will find these 3 filters in many Landscape photographers’ kit bags.

 Polariser